-- Provide the Basic EMT with the principle skills and techniques necessary to provide additional patient care within a hospital, urgent care, or primary health care environment - Prepare graduates to successfully obtain employment in a hospital, urgent care or primary health care environment - Support the profession by preparing graduates who are competent Emergency Room Multi-Skilled Technicians and as members of the health care team
+- Prepare graduates to successfully obtain employment in a hospital, urgent care or primary health care environment - Support the profession by preparing graduates who are competent Emergency Room Multi-Skilled Technicians and as members of the health care team

 Students are admitted to the program each year for the Fall and Spring semesters.
 Student must have the Program's approval, a completed application, and other required information submitted by the required due date.
 After the application deadline any remaining openings will be filled on a first come basis to qualified applicants.